FailAcademy/learning/wdp-vancouver/_slides/week-08/04-components-directives-forms.md

 </select>
 ```

-The value attribute of the option in the select menu is what is bund to the model value.
+The value attribute of the option in the select menu is what is bound to the model value.
-Here, we're iterating over the list of occupations we retrieved from the API, assigning the id
+Here, we're iterating over the list of occupations we retrieved from the API using `*ngFor`, and assigning the id
 to the value attribute!
 We'll display the occupation name as the option text using template strings.